Home

 The aspect ratio is the same as for alphabetical sizes and is defined above.

 The Tire Type can be either B for bias or R for radial.
 Most newer bikes use radial tires.
-Bias are still available for older bikes if you are going for authenticity.

 Rim Size or Diameter is the outside diameter of the rim.

 TL is a descriptive abbreviation. {See the sections below for more info.} It indicates that the tire is meant for a tubeless application.
 The majority of modern motorcycles use tubeless tires.
 If your bike has wire spoke wheels you need to use a tire designed for use with a tube inside.
 All those spokes and nipples are not air tight.
-Not all manufacturers will add the TL to indicate that it is tubeless.
-It was used more when they were not as common as today.

 Inch Size Format